kyle-yoo1/Portfolio-Projects/World Life Expectancy/READ.md

   - Row_ID: Unique identifier for each data

 ## Exploratory Data Analysis (EDA)
-- Lowest and Highest of life expactancy each country has & Life increased over 15 years (Max - Min)
+- What is the Lowest and Highest of life expactancy each country has & Life increased over 15 years (Max - Min)
 ```sql
 SELECT Country,
 MIN(`Life expectancy`),